pricesmith/ssof-automation/README.md

 ## Overview

 Apache Airflow serves a multitude of purposes.
-Here, I explore its different features (old and new), usecases, and implementation styles in order to help cement my understanding and familiarity of the toolset and its extensibility.
+Here, I explore and experiment with its different features (old and new), usecases, and implementation styles in order to help cement my understanding and familiarity of the toolset and its extensibility.

-## DAGs, Subdags, Workflows, and Tasks

-## Clients
+## What I Would Do Differently

+The start of this learning process began with a hyper-focus on one particular use case I found interesting-- automating vulnerability updates, checking against existing products and services, and adding to a db.
+However, I felt compelled to use this to additionally explore further a particular interest of mine called RDF Stores.
+RDF Stores are a way to semantically store and query data in a remarkably flexible way.
+Though, with these combined domains, both of which I am learning (and would like to continue learning), I found that embedding a technology you would like to learn inside of learning about another technology can be an intense and somewhat disorienting endeavor.
+I've been told that I'm a big-picture person, and I got lost in a vague larger picture.

+## What I've Learned and Where I Am Now

+I feel that I'm just getting to the point where absorption is beginning to increase rapidly.
+I'm aware of what I don't know, know how to search for and ask questions when needed.

+I can fill in most of my gaps in knowledge and experience.
+With direction and internal feedback, I'm far more than confident in my ability to claim proper ownership of these tools and skillsets in minimal time.
+I am strongly motivated and willing to put in the time and effort to become a powerful contributer to the SS&C team My interest in the tooling, its modularity, and its applications is high and only growing, and my willingness to put in the time and elbow-grease to be a powerful contributer to the SS&C team

 ## What I would do differently... (if given this time again...)